AllenSWDB/allenswdb.github.io/databook/glossary.md

 Skeleton
   A linear tree-like structure that defines the shape of a neuron.

-Sncg inhibitory neuron
+SNCG neuron
   A {term}`subclass` of inhibitory interneuron expressing gamma-synuclein (SNCG), found across layers 2-6.
-Most Sncg cells are CCK-expressing {term}`basket cell`s that also express the cannabinoid receptor CB1, which makes their output sensitive to endocannabinoid signaling.
+Most SNCG cells are CCK-expressing {term}`basket cell`s that also express the cannabinoid receptor CB1, which makes their output sensitive to endocannabinoid signaling.
 Earlier taxonomies placed these cells with Vip and Lamp5 cells in a single Htr3a group.

-Sst inhibitory neuron
+SST neuron
 Somatostatin-positive interneuron
   A type of inhibitory interneuron expressing the molecular marker somatostatin (SST, or sometimes SOM).
-Sst neurons typically target the distal dendrites of excitatory neurons, and have important roles in regulating the activity of excitatory neurons.
-Sst neurons also inhibit Vip neurons, and some Sst subtypes also target Pvalb neurons.
+SST neurons typically target the distal dendrites of excitatory neurons, and have important roles in regulating the activity of excitatory neurons.
+Sst neurons also inhibit {term}`VIP neuron`s, and some SST subtypes also target {term}`PV neurons`.

 Spatial frequency
   How often sinusoidal components of as signal or structure repeat per unit of distance.